samlee64/seam_carving/readme.txt

 A very specific structure is needed for the output files.
 I write out a lot of the energyMaps and such.
 There is a lot of intuition that is required when configuring the parameters for the different functions.

+The HTML/JS app outputs the best objects when you drag from left to right.

 Collaboration acknowledgment (you must write your own code) None.
 I just used the resources that were listed in my project proposal.